selwynpolit/d9book/book/views.md

 ## Either Or in views

-To show one field if it exists else show another is remarkably easy.
-Just add a field for field 1 and exclude from display.
-Add a field for field 2 and exclude from display.
+To show one field if it exists otherwise show another field is remarkably easy.

+1. Add a field for `field1` and exclude from display.
+1. Add a field for `field2` and exclude from display.
-Add a third field for field 2 again and
+1. Add a third field for `field2` again
-    1. in rewrite results put the token for field 2.
-Eg. [colorbox]
+1. In the rewrite results put the token for `field2`.
+Eg. `[colorbox]`
-    2. in No results behavior, put [field 1] token
+1. In the `No results behavior`, put the token for `field1` e.g. `[field 1]`.